Learning to Optimize Via Posterior Sampling: Bounds for General Function Classes.

 Intuitively, an action $a$ is independent of $\{a_{1},...,a_{n}\}$ if two functions that make similar predictions at $\{a_{1},...,a_{n}\}$ can nevertheless differ significantly in their predictions at $a$.
 The above definition measures the ``similarity'' of predictions at $\epsilon$-scale, and measures whether two functions make similar predictions at $\{a_{1},...,a_{n}\}$ based on the cumulative discrepancy $\sqrt{\sum_{i=1}^{n} (f(a_i)-\tilde{f}(a_i))^{2}}$.
 This measure of dependence suggests using the following notion of dimension.
-In this definition, we imagine that the sequence of elements in $\mathcal{A}$ is chosen by an {\it eluder} who hopes to show the agent actions it is unsure of for as long as possible.
+In this definition, we imagine that the sequence of elements in $\mathcal{A}$ is chosen by an {\it eluder} who hopes to show the agent poorly understood actions for as long as possible.